lingui/js-lingui/packages/vite-plugin/README.md

 # @lingui/vite-plugin

-> Vite plugin which compiles on the fly lingui catalogs.
-In summary, `lingui compile` command isn't required when using this plugin
+> Vite plugin that compiles Lingui catalogs on the fly.
+In summary, the `lingui compile` command isn't needed when using this plugin.

 `@lingui/vite-plugin` is part of [LinguiJS][linguijs].
 See the [documentation][documentation] for all information, tutorials and examples.